VideoCarp/python-lua/README.md

 You need to write each dictionary with `=`, not `"key": "value"` rather `key = "value"`

 # Changelog:
+NOTICE: Changelog is for the most recent thing, not the entire thing.
 - Add support for `.replace`, changes into `:gsub`.<br>
 Example:
 ```py